Object Clear Light and Cognitive Clear Light

 Approaches to Self-Voidness Meditation

 - In Gelug mother tantra, such as Chakrasamvara, we meditate first on voidness as the total absence of true existence.
-We then imagine the four stages of blissful awareness so that the mental activity cognizing voidness becomes increasingly subtler until it is clear light cognition of voidness.
+We then imagine the four stages of blissful awareness, correlated with the three appearance-making subtlest conceptual minds and the clear light mind, so that the mental activity cognizing voidness becomes increasingly subtler until it is clear light cognition of voidness.

-- In Gelug father tantra, such as Guhyasamaja, we first imagine dissolving the energy-winds until we reach clear light mental activity.
+- In Gelug father tantra, such as Guhyasamaja, we first imagine dissolving the energy-winds, so that they no longer take as their physical basis the elements of the gross body and the white and red bodhichittas of the subtle body, until we reach clear light mental activity.
 We then recall and apply as the object of cognition of this clear light mind our previous understanding of voidness as the total absence of true existence.

 - In Sakya anuttarayoga tantra, such as Hevajra, we meditate first on the voidness of cognitive appearances as items existing separately from being the play of the mind, in the Chittamatra sense.
 Then, we meditate on the voidness of their existing separately from what arises dependently on karma, also in the Chittamatra sense.
 Next, we meditate on the denumerable voidness of the true existence of cognitive appearances and of the mind of which they are the karmic play.
 We then meditate on the non-denumerable voidness of both – their existing beyond words and concepts – and thus imagine reaching the clear light level.
 Implicit is that we dissolve the energy-winds to reach that level, but we imagine that happening only with the final dissolution at the end of the sadhana practice.